1318133/PIF-dataset/README.md

 The code is available only for research purpose.
 (The relevant paper is about to be published.)

 # contributor
-Jinyang Liu, Jinxuan Yang (jingxuan@hnu.edu.cn), and kaihua xiao.
+Jinyang Liu, Jingxuan Yang (jingxuan@hnu.edu.cn), and kaihua xiao.
 Institution: The Key Laboratory of Visual Perception and Artificial Intelligence of Hunan Province, Hunan University.